 Even though a driver of a registered vehicle is required to have car insurance, sadly that is not always the case.
 In many situations, you will find a driver with no more than $20 in his pockets and no car insurance whatsoever.
 When this happens, you have to turn towards your own insurance company to cover for your damages.
 That is of course if you are properly insured.
 Even if you have normal car insurance, that does not mean that you have purchased uninsured motorist coverage.
 Basically, it is additional coverage that protects you when you are involved in a car accident with a driver who does not have car insurance but is found to be at fault for causing the accident.

 Uninsured motorist coverage is not required in the majority of states within the US, but the insurance companies should offer it and explain to you what it means and the damages it covers.
 This type of insurance never exceeds your standard liability coverage (if you have a standard coverage of $50,000 in liability, you cannot have more than $50,000 in uninsured motorist coverage).

 There are many drivers out there who do not have any type of car insurance.
-If you are caught in an accident, consult with Car Crash Lawyers in Kansas City and see what you should do next in case you do not have an additional type of insurance.
+If you are caught in an accident, consult with a car accident attorney in Virginia and see what you should do next in case you do not have an additional type of insurance.

 Underinsured Motorist Coverage